How to Buy Bees for Your Hive

 Honey bees in front of new hive.

-The idea of buying bees is a new concept to many beginning beekeepers.
+The idea of buying bees is a new concept to many wondering how to start keeping bees.
 It seems that it would be easy to just catch some-similar to putting out a bird nest box.
 While that can work – it is not a sure thing.
 It’s time to learn how to order some bees.

 Common Methods of Buying Honey Bees